venenux/alpine-wiki/documents/alpine-newbie-qemu-virtualization.md

 #### Checking Virtualization Hardware support

 You must check if your CPU support emulation by the command:
-`apk add arch-install-scripts && lscpu | grep Virtualization`, this is necesary for `kvm` implementation, if the above command does not show nothing you cannot do such emulation.
+`apk add arch-install-scripts && lscpu | grep Virtualization`, this is necessary for `kvm` implementation, if the above command does not show nothing you cannot do such emulation.